sebastiankraska/cloud-resume-challenge-frontend/content/_index.md

 # Cloud Blog Challenge
 The Cloud Resume Challenge is great.
 But I do not like putting my resume online.
-And I to need a blog.
+And I need a blog anyway, so...